-Images in an AMOLED panel is difficult to view under direct sunlight as compared against IPS panel.
-Some AMOLED panels are barely viewable under this condition.
+Images in an AMOLED display panel are difficult to view under direct sunlight as compared to IPS LCD panels.
+Low-end panels are even unviewable under this condition.
 This limitation stems from the fact that individual organic diodes emit light and produce color themselves.
 Most LCD panels use backlighting to allow colors to become visible to users.

 Several workarounds have been implemented to resolve this problem.
 These included reducing the size of gaps between layers within the panel or the application of matte coating and polarizing filters on the screen to reduce external reflection.

 Furthermore, despite its unrivaled contrast ratio from its deep natural blacks and production of vivid and vibrant colors, several AMOLED display panels are prone to producing oversaturated colors and high-contrast images that are somewhat hard and unnatural.
 This translates to inaccurate color reproduction and unrealistic image representation.

 Conclusion: Advantages and Disadvantages of AMOLED

 Nevertheless, because of its vivid colors, deep blacks, and wide viewing angle, the visual experience of using an AMOLED display panel is incomparable with other display technologies.
 These are the critical advantages of AMOLED that have made it the popular display technology in modern consumer electronic devices.

 The possibility of producing innovative form factors is also another advantage of AMOLED.
 It supports the design and development of thin and flexible electronic displays.
 This has been evident in curved monitors and smartphones with foldable screens.

 However, the shorter lifespan of this display technology when compared to IPS or TN LCD technologies is a very important limitation.
-This limitation collectively affects the lifespan of a consumer electronic device that used an AMOLED display.
+This limitation collectively affects the lifespan of a consumer electronic device that uses an AMOLED display panel.
+The susceptibility to color shifts and screen burn-ins make it unsuitable for displaying static images.

-High demands for products with shorter product lifecycle such as smartphones and tablet computers coupled with market competition offset the problem concerning the short lifespan of AMOLED panels.
-Possibly, by the time an AMOLED panel starts demonstrating widespread pixel degradation, a user would have already bought and owned a newer device.
+It is still worth mentioning the high demand for products with shorter product lifecycles such as smartphones offsets the problem concerning the short lifespan of AMOLED display panels.
+Hence, by the time a particular panel starts to show more noticeable signs of degradation, a user would have already bought and owned a newer device.